You’ve probably come across a pin bar trading strategy that goes something like this…

 Instead, I like to understand what the pattern is telling me, what the market is telling me!

-In the example, the bearish pin bar, what you have is price opens, the bulls came in and took charge and pushed price higher.
+In the example, what you have is that price opens, the bulls came in and took charge and pushed price higher.

 And later the bears came in and say, "Uh-uh, that's as high as you're going to go my friend."

 And they push price all the way back lower, closing at the lows.